Logarithmic adic spaces: some foundational results: Introduction

 Given any adic space $X$, we denote by $X_\et$ the category of adic spaces \'etale over $X$.
-If fiber products exist in $X_\et$, then $X_\et$ acquires a structure of a site.
-We say that adic space $X$ is \emph{\'etale sheafy} if $X_\et$ admits a basis $\cB$ consisting of affinoid adic spaces such that, for any morphism $Y' \to Y$ in $X_\et$ that is either finite \'etale or a rational localization, if $Y \in \cB$, then $Y' \in \cB$ as well. \'Etale sheafiness is known when $X$ is either locally noetherian \Ref{see the above and \cite[(1.1.1) and \aSec 1.7]{Huber:1996-ERA}} or a perfectoid space \Ref{see \cite[\aSec 7]{Scholze/Weinstein:2017-blpag}}.
-The presheaf $\cO_{X_\et}$ is a sheaf when $X$ is either locally noetherian or analytic and \'etale sheafy \Ref{see Corollary \ref{cor-et-sheafy}}.
+If fiber products exist in $X_\et$, then $X_\et$ acquires a natural structure of a site.
+We say that $X$ is \emph{\'etale sheafy} if $X_\et$ is a site and if the \'etale structure presheaf $\cO_{X_\et}: U \mapsto \cO_U(U)$ is a sheaf. \'Etale sheafiness is known when $X$ is either locally noetherian or a perfectoid space---see Appendix \ref{app-Kiehl} for more information.